traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise12b.make-tabs-pretty.answers.md

  5. Change all tabs so that the mininum width and maximum width is 225px

 + Tab Group v4 has rounded tabs and a light-blue-to-dark-blue gradient
++ Every tab has the same width of 225px
 + Overall, the tabs look better
 ```
 ![](../images/exercise12b_image4.png)